zeromq/czmq/README.txt

 #### zctx - working with 0MQ contexts

-The zctx class wraps 0MQ contexts and replaces the core zmq_init(), zmq_term(), and zmq_socket() functions.
-The main purpose of this class is to automatically close sockets when terminating a context.
+The zctx class wraps 0MQ contexts.
+It manages open sockets in the context and automatically closes these before terminating the context.
+It provides a simple way to set the linger timeout on sockets, and configure contexts for number of I/O threads.
+Sets-up signal (interrrupt) handling for the process.

 The zctx class has these main features:

 * Tracks all open sockets and automatically closes them before calling zmq_term().
 This avoids an infinite wait on open sockets.

 * Automatically configures sockets with a ZMQ_LINGER timeout you can define, and which defaults to zero.
 The default behavior of zctx is therefore like 0MQ/2.0, immediate termination with loss of any pending messages.
 You can set any linger timeout you like by calling the zctx_set_linger() method.

 * Moves the iothreads configuration to a separate method, so that default usage is 1 I/O thread.
 Lets you configure this value.

 * Sets up signal (SIGINT and SIGTERM) handling so that blocking calls such as zmq_recv() and zmq_poll() will return when the user presses Ctrl-C.

 * Provides API to create child threads with a pipe (PAIR socket) to talk to them.

 This is the class interface: